asantos43/XmlConfigManager/README.md

 # XmlConfigManager
 Library to help manage c# application config files as XML.

-In order to preserve comments and formatting I have developd this library to easily manage an C# application config file as a XML document.
+In order to preserve comments and formatting I have developed this library to easily manage an C# application config file as a XML document.

 With it we can create complex structures inside ConfigSections group in the configuration files,